2022 NFL draft: Host city

-Draft activities were held around two main locations on the Las Vegas Strip; invited players walked a red carpet stage constructed on the man-made lake in front of the Bellagio and its fountains.
+Draft activities were held around two main locations on the Las Vegas Strip; invited players walked a floating red carpet on the man-made lake in front of the Bellagio and its fountains.
 The plans were similar to those originally intended for the 2020 draft, although a plan for players to be transported onto the stage by boat was scrapped in favor of using walkways.

-Caesars Forum was used to house infrastructure for the event.
+Caesars Forum housed infrastructure for the event.
 The Linq Promenade hosted the NFL Draft Experience, which featured fan activities.
 Parts of Flamingo Road and Las Vegas Boulevard were closed to vehicle traffic to allow spectators to travel between the two sites.

 Player selections

 The following is the breakdown of the 262 players selected by position: